mandeep/Job-Automate/README.rst

 address for the user's details.
 The résumé is uploaded on the web interface and read from file when using the command line interface.

-Disclaimer: Please be courteous to employers.
-Nobody enjoys spam emails.
+Disclaimer: This project was created as a learning experience.
+Please do not use to abuse employers.

 Command Line Interface
 ======================